UralMaster/nevsky-stats/README.md

 attempt for personal players' statistics gathering and aggregation automation.
 The project is on very early steps of its implementation, so it will be improved and rework in many parts.

+This particular application is an admin application which provides ability of players, games and additional information management.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,